-Case studies are used as a training resource throughout the process industries, to communicate vital process safety lessons, without repeating the same costly mistakes.They illustrate the complex causes behind an accident, which our IChemE Safety Centre’s (ISC) Case Studies bring to life, in a real-time setting.
+Case studies are used as a training resource throughout the process industries, to communicate vital process safety lessons, without repeating the same costly mistakes.They illustrate the complex causes behind an accident, which the IChemE Safety Centre’s (ISC) Case Studies bring to life, in a real-time setting.

 Users of our Case Studies will experience each process safety incident as it unfolds, without prior knowledge of the outcome.
 This approach provides a rare opportunity for users to make crucial safety decisions, at designated points throughout the training session, and discover how each of their decisions impacts on the incident.